 Over the last several years, The Organization for Economic Cooperation and Development ("OECD") has been working on a Base Erosion and Profit Shifting Project to address the tax challenges arising from digitalization.
 The OECD/G20 Inclusive Framework has issued various guidelines, policy notes, and proposals that if adopted could result in an overhaul of the international taxation system under which our current tax obligations are determined.
-In October 2021, more than 130 countries tentatively signed on to a framework, expected to be implemented in 2023, which calls for a minimum tax rate on corporations of 15% and a reallocation of profits from the largest and most profitable businesses to countries where they make sales.
+In October 2021, more than 130 countries tentatively signed on to a framework, which calls for a minimum tax rate on corporations of 15% and a reallocation of profits from the largest and most profitable businesses to countries where they make sales.
 The proposed framework, once enacted, envisages new international tax rules and the removal of all digital services taxes.
 As this framework is subject to further negotiation and implementation by each member country, the timing and ultimate impact of any such changes on our tax obligations is uncertain.
 As the OECD/G20 continues to drive toward a consensus framework, several countries which have previously enacted unilateral digital services tax initiatives, such as France, Italy, Spain, and the U.K., will continue to impose these revenue-based taxes until implementation of the consensus framework.
-During the three months ended March 31, 2022, we recorded \$1 million of digital service tax to general and administrative expense on our unaudited condensed consolidated statement of operations, while this amount was not material during the three months ended March 31, 2021.
+During the three and six months ended June 30, 2022, we recorded \$2 million and \$3 million of digital service tax, respectively, while during both the three and six months ended June 30, 2021, we recorded \$1 million of digital service tax to general and administrative expense on our unaudited condensed consolidated statement of operations.

 Due to the one-time transition tax on the deemed repatriation of undistributed foreign subsidiary earnings and profits in 2017, as a result of the 2017 Tax Act, the majority of previously unremitted earnings have been subjected to U.S. federal income tax.
-To the extent future distributions from these subsidiaries will be taxable, a deferred income tax liability has been accrued on our unaudited condensed consolidated balance sheet, which was not material as of March 31, 2022.
-As of March 31, 2022, \$446 million of our cumulative undistributed foreign earnings were no longer considered to be indefinitely reinvested.
+To the extent future distributions from these subsidiaries will be taxable, a deferred income tax liability has been accrued on our unaudited condensed consolidated balance sheet, which was not material as of June 30, 2022.
+As of June 30, 2022, \$484 million of our cumulative undistributed foreign earnings were no longer considered to be indefinitely reinvested.

-Refer to "Note 7: Income Taxes" in the notes to our unaudited condensed consolidated financial statements in Item 1 in this Quarterly Report on Form 10-Q for further information on potential tax contingencies, including current audits by the IRS and various other domestic and foreign tax authorities, and other income tax and non-income tax matters.
+Refer to "Note 8: Income Taxes" in the notes to our unaudited condensed consolidated financial statements in Item 1 in this Quarterly Report on Form 10-Q for further information on potential tax contingencies, including current audits by the IRS and various other domestic and foreign tax authorities, and other income tax and non-income tax matters.